ARAudio369/BigQueryStorage/README.md

 # BigQueryStorage
-SQL script that reads you schemas at Project level and inserts an eod 'snapshot' into a table suitable for reporting
+SQL script that reads your schemas at Project level and inserts an eod 'snapshot' into a table suitable for reporting